Humanities, Computing, and Design Bachelor of Science Degree

 - Hotels, amusement parks, and resorts are turning to interactive apps that plan and manage guest experiences, wearables that unlock guest room doors and serve as your admission ticket, and a host of digital tools that enable online check-in, food ordering, and more.

-RIT’s Humanities, Computing, and Design Program
+RIT’s Degree in Humanities, Computing and Design

 This major is uniquely interdisciplinary.
-You’ll pair course work in three of RIT’s colleges–College of Liberal Arts, the Golisano College of Computing and Information Sciences, and the College of Art and Design–to understand the historical and cultural contexts for, and to think critically about, how new technologies can impact traditional areas of the liberal arts.
-Our partnerships within RIT, with the Wallace Library, The Cary Graphic Arts Collection, and The RIT Press, as well as the Library Company of Philadelphia and Malmö University in Sweden, provide distinctive opportunities for imagination and application.
+You’ll pair course work in three of RIT’s colleges–College of Liberal Arts, Golisano College of Computing and Information Sciences, and College of Art and Design–to understand the historical and cultural contexts for, and to think critically about, how new technologies can impact traditional areas of the liberal arts.

-As a student in the major, you will learn to employ a range of tools and techniques, including 3D design visualization, geospatial technology, and electronic literature.
 The major also fosters critical analysis of digital culture, social media, and digital games.
 Team-based projects and public engagement are hallmarks of the program.

 A Unique Pairing of Courses